The assessed value of a vehicle can be appealed for:

 - To meet these requirements, Fairfax County uses the “clean trade-in value,” in J.D.
-Power’s National Automobile Dealers Association (NADA) Official Used Car Guide (Eastern January 1 Edition) for most vehicles.
+Power’s Official Used Car Guide (Eastern January 1 Edition) for most vehicles.
 For more information about vehicle valuation, refer to our Vehicle Assessment Methods page.

 Please read the following information before appealing your vehicle tax assessment: